-Aztec school shooter had swastika marking
+Aztec High School shooter had swastika marking on his leg

 ALBUQUERQUE, N.M.
 (AP) — The gunman in the Aztec High School shooting had no drugs or alcohol in his system the day of the December rampage and an autopsy revealed a self-inflicted gunshot wound to the head, bruised knuckles and faint ink markings on his leg that included a swastika symbol.

 Despite the markings, authorities reiterated Tuesday that there was no indication white supremacist views influenced former student William Atchison in the attack because the victims weren't specifically targeted.